Mashed Potato Croquettes

 In the test kitchen, we were tempted to eat them cold.
 Between the mashed potatoes, chives, and cheese, they tasted like the interior of a marvelously creamy twice-baked potato.
 But into the hot oil they tumbled!
 The secret to frying croquettes is to work in small batches, giving the little balls plenty of space, so they don’t crumble in the pan — and keeping the oil at a nice, consistent temperature.
 The result is a croquette that’s golden brown and lightly crunchy on the outside, lush on the inside — and positively dreamy swiped through a dollop of sour cream.

-Basically, what we’re doing here is building a case for going wildly overboard on your mashed potatoes this Thanksgiving.
+Basically, what we’re doing here is congratulating you for going wildly overboard on your mashed potatoes this Thanksgiving.
 Potato croquettes will definitely give your leftover turkey a renewed sense of elegance.
-They’ll also make fantastic finger food for any holiday gathering, Black Friday cocktail party to game day on the couch.
+They’ll also make fantastic finger food for any post-holiday shenanigans, from socially distant Black Friday cocktails on the patio to a lazy game day on the couch.

 Yields: 18 croquettes

 2 large Gelson’s egg yolks

 2 cups cold mashed potatoes

 ½ cup grated Parmesan

 2 Tbsp chopped Gelson’s organic fresh chives, plus more for garnish

 4 large Gelson’s eggs

 Vegetable oil (for frying; about 2 cups)